 V-10.
-A management system that is capable of evaluating the implementation of the procedures and practices is established.
-The management system is documented in Document No. ABC.
-The RPP is part of the system of management system documents, including the documented policies, objectives and responsibilities of the management, and is subject to all the requirements of the management system for procedures and practices, such as document/version control, document review, issuing and review of instructions and procedures, follow-up of non-conformances, etc.
+This RPP and associated procedures are part of the management system documents, and are subject to management system processes, such as document/version control, document review, issuing and review of instructions and procedures, and follow-up of non-conformances.